 The use of Sphero robots is incorporated in our curriculum for grades kindergarten through 8.
-Two robotics teams meet after school to research real-world problems and develop solutions using technology.
+Multiple robotics teams meet after school to research real-world problems and develop solutions using technology.
 They participate in First Lego League challenges and competitions.
 Destination Imagination and Rising Stars teams work at creative problem-solving for students at a variety of grade levels.

 STEM / Makerspace